Our Partner Universities

-Graduates of each of the medical tracks are granted an MD degree and medical certification that is recognized throughout the European Union, North America and most other countries of the world.
+Graduates of each of the medical tracks are granted an MD degree and medical certification, which is recognised throughout the European Union, North America and most other countries of the world.

-Graduates of the University of Warsaw School of Dentistry are granted a Doctor of Dentistry (DMD) degree and certification that is similarly recognized internationally.
+Graduates of the University of Warsaw School of Dentistry are granted a Doctor of Dentistry (DMD) degree, and certification that is similarly recognised internationally.

-The University of Warsaw is located in the capital city of Poland, one of the more dynamic and developing cities of Eastern Europe.
-Warsaw is a center for political and economic life with social and cultural significance.
+The University of Warsaw is located in the capital city of Poland, one of the more dynamic and fast-developing cities of Eastern Europe.
+Warsaw is a centre for politics and economics, with social and cultural significance.
 The city is increasingly highly ranked in the world as an attractive place to live.

 Warsaw hosts over 200,000 foreign students a year.

-Other European cities are easily accessible from Warsaw by various means of advanced transportation and international airports.
+Other European cities are easily accessible from Warsaw by various means of public transportation and international airports.

-The Pomeranian Medical University in Szczecin, Poland, was established in 1948 and since then has trained over 8,000 doctors and 3,500 dentists.
-The general medicine and dentistry programs in English at this university in Poland began in the year 1996.
-Today, some 500 foreign students are enrolled in the Polish medical school, primarily from Germany, Sweden, Norway, Germany, American, Canada and Israel.
+The Pomeranian Medical University in Szczecin, Poland, was established in 1948, and since then has trained over 8,000 doctors and 3,500 dentists.
+The general medicine and dentistry programs in English have been running since 1996.
+Today, some 500 foreign students are enrolled in the Polish medical school, primarily from Germany, Sweden, Norway, America, Canada and Israel.

-The Pomeranian Medical University is considered one of the leading medical schools in Poland and the English language program is very much in demand, among Poles and in the European Union in general, for both medicine and dentistry.
-The curriculum and exams are identical to those in the United States, and meet all of the criteria of the European Union (European degree).
+The Pomeranian Medical University is considered one of the leading medical schools in Poland, and the English language medical and dental programs are very much in demand, for both Polish and international students.
+The curriculum and exams are identical to those in the United States, and meet all of the criteria of the European Union, leading to a European degree.
 The aim of this Polish medical school is to train students to optimally deal with the daily demands of modern medicine.

-Each year, 80 students are accepted to the Pomeranian Medical University program of medicine and 25 to dentistry.
+Each year, 80 students are accepted to the Pomeranian Medical University medical degree, and 25 to dentistry.
 Studies take place in small groups to offer students the individual attention required to succeed in their studies.
 Research groups are available to first year students, some of which participate in national and international conferences.

-Most of the academic staff of the medical school has specialized in clinical medicine and research at top rate medical centers in North America and Britain.
+Most of the academic staff of the medical school have specialised in clinical medicine and research at top-rate medical centres in North America and the UK.
 One of the more important partnerships is with the University of Pennsylvania in Philadelphia.
 The International Center for Hereditary Cancer at the University of Szczecin, headed by Professor Jan Lublinsky, represents the most important research center and genetic information bank in the world today.

 Students of medicine, odontology and nursing gain their practical skills at the LSMU Hospital Kauno Klinikos, which is the largest medical institution in the Baltic States.
 More than 1,200 highly qualified doctors and 2,400 members of the nursing staff take care of over 78,000 patients at the LSMU Hospital each year.
 The entire medical staff values innovative and progressive methods of treatment and diagnostics, which meet global standards.

-Since 1990, Lithuanian University of Health Sciences has been the Alma Mater of many international students and 550 full-time foreign students from 42 countries (mainly Israel, Spain, Sweden, Lebanon, Poland, India, South Korea, Germany, Ireland and the United Kingdom) are currently enrolled here.
+Since 1990, the Lithuanian University of Health Sciences has been the Alma Mater of many international students, and 550 full-time foreign students from 42 countries (mainly Israel, Spain, Sweden, Lebanon, Poland, India, South Korea, Germany, Ireland and the United Kingdom) are currently enrolled here.

-The number of students going to study internationally is increasing every year.
-Italy, France, Turkey, the Czech Republic, Finland and Norway are the most popular Erasmus partner countries among LSMU students.
+The number of students studying internationally is increasing every year, with Italy, France, Turkey, the Czech Republic, Finland and Norway being the most popular Erasmus partner countries among LSMU students.
 Foreign students choosing to study at this Lithuania medical school come from many countries abroad, such as Spain, Italy, Latvia, Belgium and Poland.

 There are, on average, around 50 students admitted to the English medical programme each year, for a total of around 300 students.
 In addition, there are approximately 2,000 Czech students enrolled in the Czech medical school programme.
 In the course of 20 years of the English language Palacky University Olomouc General Medicine programme, students from over 15 different countries have graduated to become doctors.